Here To Help

 Yes.
 Our specialty timber is sourced from registered timber mills in Tasmania and other parts of Australia, who are licensed to harvest and mill certain amounts.
 Usually source the smaller off-cuts and waste sections, as well as recycling timber such as used floorboards to make our casings.
 Our Premium Australian Leather is a by-product of the Australian farming industry, where a "nose to tail" approach is used for materials to make a range or artisan products.
 Our Pine resins come from large, long-established companies who distill resins from pine plantations for a range of industries.
 All materials used come from established companies who follow the appropriate protocols and meet the relevant criteria in terms of sustainability in their countries of operation.

 Yes.
-Please contact us to ask for a linen bag in place of the leather wrap.
+Please contact us to ask for a linen carry pouch in place of the leather wrap.

 If you have a reaction to rosin, first, stop using it and seek medical opinion.
 For most people, string rosin causes little or no allergic response, however a small number of people do experience some allergic reactions.
 As a guide, Leatherwood Bespoke Rosin is no different to other rosins in terms of allergies.